mavericksonawane/BeatMaker-JS/README.md

 # BeatMaker-JS
-This is my second fun little thing with JS <br>
+This is my second fun little thing with JS. <br>
-With this code you will be able to create your own beat by just tapping the colors <br>
+With this code you will be able to create your own Music Beat by just tapping the Colors. <br>
-The file of the sounds used in the code is provided along with the zip <br>
+The file of the sounds used in the code is provided along with the zip. <br>
 It aint much but its honest work <br>
 <br>
 Programmer- Mayur Sonawane <br>